 What is Jira?

 On the other side of the wall, you have Jira.
-It’s a project management tool built from the ground up for software and engineering teams.
-It’s the go-to for tracking bugs, planning new features, and running agile projects.
+It’s a powerful project management tool built from the ground up for software and engineering teams.
+It's the industry standard for tracking bugs, planning new features, and running agile projects.
 While a support agent is staring at a customer ticket in Zendesk, a developer is probably looking at a corresponding issue in Jira, figuring out how to fix it in an upcoming sprint.

 Why a good Zendesk and Jira integration matters